Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Pilot Study

 The first challenge we observe is the usual shift of data distribution across technologies like 4G to 5G.
 For example, the typical median RSRP values for 5G are slightly higher than that of the RSRP values observed in the 4G dataset.
-RSRP value primarily depends on the deployment scenarios; for example, if transmission power of the co-channel neighbor base stations is high, then the RSRP value may degrade due to high interference.
+RSRP value primarily depends on the deployment scenarios; for example, if the transmission power of the co-channel neighbor base stations is high, then the RSRP value may degrade due to high interference.
 It also depends on the received signal strength of the UE, which is not similar for 4G and 5G.
-Thus, we have a significant variation in the distribution of RSRP values for the 4G and 5G datasets, as shown in Figure~\ref{fig:distribution_RSSI}.
+Thus, we have a significant variation in the distribution of RSRP values for the 4G and 5G datasets, as shown in \figurename~\ref{fig:distribution_RSSI}.
 Such domain shifts and differences in the range of values can impact the generalization of any model.
-Thus, a straightforward global model trained on 4G data might not identify the variations correctly, leading to erroneous throughput predictions, as we have seen earlier in the case of the central dataset.
-Secondly, a deeper analysis of the collected 4G dataset reveals that the feature space varies significantly with the underlying hardware and the service provider (see Figure~\ref{fig:feature_Heterogeneity}).
+Thus, a straightforward global model trained on 4G data might not identify the variations correctly, leading to erroneous throughput predictions, similar to the case with the centralized dataset.
+Secondly, a deeper analysis of the collected 4G dataset reveals that the feature space varies significantly with the underlying hardware and the service provider (see \figurename~\ref{fig:feature_Heterogeneity}).
 Considering the consistency of feature relations with throughput across 4G and 5G, we anticipate a similar presence of heterogeneity in 5G data.
 Such heterogeneities indicate local device and operator-specific patterns, which might reduce the performance of any standalone global model initialized and trained at some fixed instance in time.